al35mm/Phalcon-Rocket/README.md

 ####[Try The Demo](http://phalcon-rocket.phuct.org/)

-Phalcon Rocket's common components include things like role based member auth, sign up, login and contact forms and so on.
-It is a multi modular (HMVC) app.
-It uses Semantic UI which I personally like a lot more than Twitter Bootstrap.
+Phalcon Rocket's common components include such things as role based member auth, sign up, login and contact forms, Recaptcha and so on.
+It is a multi modular (HMVC) app and uses Semantic UI which I personally like a lot more than Twitter Bootstrap.

 Feel free to contribute to this project.
 The principals of Phalcon Rocket are that it should provide a foundation to